marecl/MULoader/README.md

 Reset circuit like this allowed to slim code a bit and as far as I see causes no problems so...
 It's working?
 I added an LED on A1 to watch if flash is being updated.
-Test code lights up LED on A0.
+Test code lights up/blinks LED on A0.

 ### Software
 Python 2.7 and pySerial are required.